LiuYasuo/ODGNet/README.md

 - wo_memory: ODGNet without graph memory module
 - wo_trigger: ODGNet sharing the same trigger with FSNet.
 - odgnet: the proposed ODGNet framework
-- onenet-odg: the ensemble of  ODGNet and FSNet by OneNet
+- onenet_odg: the ensemble of  ODGNet and Time-FSNet by OneNet

 You can specify one of the above method via the ```--model_name``` argument.
 Please also modify the model name in the ```ODGNet_model_config.yaml``` file accordingly